 Complete the following steps to configure a new policy using the Sudden Change condition:

 This graph is for functionality demonstration and not found in the product.
-In CloudWisdom, a red dot appears on the Metric Explorer graph where the sudden change event occurred.
+In CloudWisdom, a red dot appears on the Metric Explorer graph where the sudden change alert occurred.

 A percent drop, or step change, is computed as: